-If the System earns 1.50% less than the assumed rate of return in each year of the projection, the funded ratio will increase initially then decline to 76% during the 20-year period.
+If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate decreases slightly for the next 20 years to about 37% of projected payroll as of 2039, while the dollar amount of the contribution slowly increases to make up for the annual investment losses.
+The funded ratio will decline to 75% by the end of the 20-year projection period.